 What is flux core wire?

 Used in MIG welding, a flux core wire is a type of welding wire that has a flux coating.
-There are two types of flux core wire, self-shielding and gas-shielded.
+There are two types of the flux core wire, self-shielding and gas-shielded.
 As the name suggests, gas-shielded flux core wire requires an external shielding gas.

 The flux coating of gas-shielded flux core wire solidifies faster than the molten pool of the weld material.
 The result is a sort of a shelf that holds the molten pool, which aids in vertical or overhead welding.